opensearch-project/documentation-website/_api-reference/validate.md

 All path parameters are optional.

-Option | Type | Description
+Parameter | Data type | Description
 :--- | :--- | :---
 `index` | String | The index to validate the query against.
 If you don't specify an index or multiple indexes as part of the URL (or want to override the URL value for an individual search), you can include it here.
 Examples include `"logs-*"` and `["my-store", "sample_data_ecommerce"]`.
 `query` | Query object | The query using [Query DSL]({{site.url}}{{site.baseurl}}/query-dsl/).

 ## Query parameters

-You can use the following options in the query.
+The following table lists the available query parameters.
+All query parameters are optional.

-Parameter | Type | Description
+Parameter | Data type | Description
 :--- | :--- | :---
 `all_shards` | Boolean | When `true`, validation is run against all shards instead of one shard per index.
 Default is `false`.
 `allow_no_indices` | Boolean | Whether to ignore wildcards that don’t match any indexes.
 Default is `true`. allow_partial_search_results | Boolean | Whether to return partial results if the request runs into an error or times out.
 Default is `true`.
 `analyzer` | String | The analyzer to use in the query string.
-This should only be used with `q` option.
+This should only be used with the `q` option.
 `analyze_wildcard` | Boolean | Specifies whether to analyze wildcard and prefix queries.
 Default is `false`.
 `default_operator` | String | Indicates whether the default operator for a string query should be `AND` or `OR`.
 Default is `OR`.
 `df` | String | The default field in case a field prefix is not provided in the query string.